 Our tour prices vary greatly depending on which one of our tours you elect to go on and how many people are in your party.
 Unlike other operators we now offer dynamic pricing!
 This means the more people you have in your group the lower we make your ticket prices.
 Please use the navigation menu to select our different tours as the prices are listed on the individual pages.

-The drive from San Diego, CA to Mexico’s Valle de Guadalupe is about one and a half hours each way along beautiful ocean-side Highway 1.
+The drive from San Diego, CA to Mexico’s Valle de Guadalupe is about two hours along beautiful ocean-side Highway 1.

 The border wait ranges greatly depending on season, political climate, day of the week, special events, and many other factors.
 Many tour providers will lie and tell you they have access to special “fast passes.”
 These fast passes are easily attainable and because of ease of access are often actually not faster than the Ready Lane.
 Currently the best lane to use is what’s known as the “Ready Lane” and everyone with a current and valid passport is able to use it.
 Border wait times can be as fast as 15 mins or as long as 2 hours.
 Be wary of any tour operator who tells you they have special access, or lines, or passes etc. The only true “special lane” is the Sentri Lane.
 In order to use this lane every person in the vehicle and the vehicle itself has to be registered in the Trusted Traveler Program with the U.S. Federal Govt.